unternehmen/erthworm/README.md

     $ guile-2.0 -L $WISPDIR --language=wisp -L $ERTHWORMDIR -s server.w

 If you following these steps, the server should start up fine.

+## Problems
+Persistant state is currently not passed by argument to the selector handler, which means that maintaining any kind of server state currently means mutating global variables.

+Additionally, I have not tested whether a single client can hang the server by, e.g., not reading data when they're supposed to.
+I need to thoroughly explore the reads and writes to make sure a client cannot simply stall all traffic in that way.

+There is also currently no cap on how many clients can be sitting in the select list, which means that file descriptors could run out if a bunch of people connect at once.
+A better solution would be to smartly wait until there is room for more clients to connect before accepting a new one.

 ## License
 erthworm is licensed under the CC0 1.0 Universal license, a copy